ramirogm/residency01/README.md

 ### SDR

+So I went to the web and found this nice summary:

-What can you do with SDR?
+**What can you do with SDR?**

 	You can do various different things using an SDR as follows: